 Getting the right organic cat shampoo can be tricky.
 The wrong one can irritate your cat’s skin or fail to clean them the way that it should.
 We understand the complexities, and that’s why we want to help you find the best organic cat shampoo for your cat.

-Here are 10 different organic cat shampoos, along with comprehensive reviews to help you make your decision.
-There’s also a comprehensive buyer’s guide to walk you through everything that you need to know!
+Here’s a list of 11 different organic cat shampoos, along with comprehensive reviews to help you make your decision.
+There’s also a buyer’s guide to walk you through everything that you need to know!

-1. Kin+Kind Natural Oatmeal Cat Shampoo — Best Overall
+1. Hepper Oatmeal Shampoo for Dogs, Cats and Other Pets — Best Overall

-2. Veterinary Formula Clinical Care Cat Shampoo — Best Value
+2. Veterinary Formula Clinical Care Antiseptic & Antifungal Shampoo — Budget Buy

 |Size:||16 ounces or 1 gallon|

 |Life stage:||Kitten and adult|